FAQs: everything you need to know

 The nature of nature.
 We are very lucky to enjoy one of the highest marine-mammal viewing rates in New Zealand and rest assured our expert crew are always working tirelessly to find you some whales and dolphins.
 However, we are working with wild animals in their (rather large) natural environment, and unfortunately sometimes they just do not want to be found.

-If you are one of the few (less than 5%) unlucky passengers who doesn’t enjoy an experience up to our usual high standards, we will issue you and your party a Complimentary Voucher to come out and try again absolutely free.
+If you are one of the few (less than 5%) unlucky passengers who doesn’t get a chance to view dolphins or whales, we will issue you and your party a Complimentary Voucher to come out and try again absolutely free.
 This complimentary voucher is open-ended, no matter how long it is until you visit us again.

 Why don’t we refund?
 We offer complimentary vouchers rather than refunds because it allows us to provide better value for a far higher percentage of our passengers.
 We issue these vouchers even if we do see wildlife but the overall experience hasn’t been up to our usual high standards.
 If we had a ‘refund for no sightings’ policy, it could produce scenarios where we saw a dolphin in the distance for 30 seconds, so even though the experience wasn’t great, no refund would be issued.